bellerophon95/rentaroost-basic-push-client/README.md

 ## Basic Push Client for Rentaroost
 Firebase push client that supports topic-based push notifications.
-Code for service working registration and message recepit and event handling via Firebase client SDK is included.
+Code for service working registration and message receipt and event-handling via Firebase client SDK is included.